bmd007/wonderland/README.md

 I can say the architecture is event driven and everything is an event inside the application.
 From outside the appliction will recieve httpRequests.
 And requests lead to commands )events with a needed side effect)

 ## ToDo:
+    * Create services one by one again with correct name and using spring starter page
+    * Update spring service registry stack
     * use spring new load balanced http client
     * add create docker image task for each service
     * use some sort of container orchestration tool and somehow automate the process of deploying in that tool